AndreySHSH/ffmpeg-deamon/README.md

 # ffmpeg-demon

-This repository contains a script for converting streaming video to HLS.
+This repository contains a script for converting streaming video to HLS.<br>
 And also .ts garbage collector.